 Women in Combat

-Are you a woman who wants to serve in a combat arms unit and is blocked by the combat exclusion rules?
+Are you a woman who wants to serve in a combat arms unit?

-The ACLU has long fought for the rights of women servicemembers.
-For decades, the ACLU has worked to end the combat exclusion policies that prevent women from serving alongside their fellow servicemen.
-The ACLU brought successful litigation to expand women’s opportunities for service in the Navy, and we lobbied Congress to remove restrictions on women’s combat service.
+The ACLU has long fought for the rights of women service members.
+For decades, the ACLU has worked to end the combat exclusion policies that prevent women from serving alongside their fellow servicemen, fought to obtain justice for victims of military sexual assault, advocated for coverage of abortion care, and shone a light on the inferior care received by female veterans.

 Thanks for telling your story.